Paul Guiraud

 Paul Guiraud (15 January 1850 – 25 February 1907) was a French historian born in Cenne-Monestiés, a commune located in the department of Aude.
 He was the brother of historian Jean Guiraud.

 Paul Guiraud was a professor of Greek history to the faculties at Douai and Toulouse, and later a lecturer at the École Normale Supérieure.
 In 1906 he was elected a member of the Académie des Sciences Morales et Politiques.

+Biography

+A graduate of the École normale supérieure (Paris), he obtained his agrégation in history in 1874 and began his teaching career in Saint-Étienne in 1874, then taught successively at high schools in Angoulême in 1875 and Carcassonne in 1878.

+On June 30, 1879, he defended his two doctoral theses in literature at the Faculty of Paris.
+The first, in French, dealt with the dispute between Julius Caesar and the Roman Senate.
+The second, in Ptolemaic dynasty, focuses on the alliance between the Ptolemies and the Romans.
+From 1888 to 1898, he participated in dozens of thesis defenses as a member of the jury.

+In 1879, having obtained a doctorate in literature, he was appointed lecturer in history at the Faculty of Douai and, a year later, lecturer in ancient history at the Faculty of Arts in Toulouse.
+In 1886, he took over the chair of his mentor, Numa Denis Fustel de Coulanges, at the École Normale, publishing a biography of him in 1896.
+Two years later, he became a lecturer at the Sorbonne.
+In 1895, he became an assistant professor there, and in 1904, he was appointed professor of Greek history at the university.
+He was elected a member of the Académie des Sciences Morales et Politiques in 1906.

+During his career, Paul Guiraud contributed to the Revue critique, the Revue historique, La Grande Encyclopédie, the Dictionnaire des antiquités, the Atlas historique, and the Revue des cours et conférences.

+Paul Guiraud is the brother of historian Jean Guiraud.

 Written works

 Among his better written efforts were an 1896 biography of his former teacher, Fustel de Coulanges (1830–1889), and a work titled "Vie privée et la vie publique des Grecs" (Private and public life in ancient Greece).
 Other written works by Guiraud include: